BIMSBbioinfo/pigx/README.md

 ## Mixed species experiments

-## Using iSEE for interactive exploration of the single cell experiment object

 ### Cluster Execution

 The `execution` section in the settings file allows the user to specify whether the pipeline is to be submitted to a cluster, or run locally, and the degree of parallelism.
 For a full list of possible parameters, see `etc/settings.yaml`.